RatherBeExploring/ratherbeexploring.github.io/_posts/2025-02-12-condor-premium-economy-on-their-flagship-a330neo.markdown

 Condor economy and premium economy seats are nearly identical, with the biggest difference being an extra five inches of legroom.
 I actually found this to be less than advertised though: the footrests that come with premium economy seats, though many were missing, intrude significantly into leg space whether the footrest is raised or lowered.
 It was a nice perk not present on economy seats for the first half of the flight, but in the latter half I would have preferred it not be there so I could stretch my legs more easily.
 <div class="centered-block">
   <img src="/assets/img/condor10-min.JPG" alt="Foot rest extended below a seat.">
-  <p>The foot rests, missing from many premium economy seats, eventually just got in the way of sitting comfortably.</p>
+  <p>The footrests, missing from many premium economy seats, eventually just got in the way of sitting comfortably.</p>
 </div>
 Economy and premium seats both have coat hooks, a fold-out device holder immediately under the IFE screen, an average tray table that folds out either halfway or fully, adjustable headrest, and USB-A/C charging integrated into the IFE screen.
 Condor cheaped out and did not install individual air vents, though each seat has an overhead reading light.